RealFascinated/scoresaber-reloaded/README.md

-# ScoreSaber Reloaded 🎮
+b# ScoreSaber Reloaded 🎮

 > [!IMPORTANT]
 > This project is a work-in-progress.
 If you have an issue, please create one [here](https://github.com/RealFascinated/scoresaber-reloaded/issues/new).

-ScoreSaber Reloaded is a new way to view your scores and get more stats about you and your plays.
+ScoreSaber Reloaded is a new way to view your scores and get more stats about you and your plays. </br>
 🌟 Users, go to [ssr.fascinated.cc](https://ssr.fascinated.cc) to view the app.

 ## Community 🤝